pawlo0/tilt-display/README.md

 `sudo apt-get install bluez python-bluez python-requests python-pygame python-rpi.gpio git build-essential python-dev python-pip`

+Has to use with `--fix-missing` due to being unable to fetch some archives.
+But running it again with this option fixed the problem.

 ## step 6: Check That the Pi Can See the Tilt
 Drop your Tilt Hydrometer in a glass of water and type the following command in a terminal.